Meet the Team!

 There are regular parent training and learning events offered in school.
 To find out more please speak to the relevant subject leader, class teacher or SENDCO.

 5. What support will there be for my child’s overall wellbeing?

 We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that self-esteem is crucial to a child’s well-being.
 We have a caring, understanding staff team looking after our children.

 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class; therefore this is always a parent’s first point of contact.
 If further support is required, the class teacher liaises with the SENDCO for further advice and support.
-This may involve working alongside outside agencies such as Health and Social Services, and/or the Behaviour Support Team.
+This may involve working alongside outside agencies such as Health and Social Services.

-The school also has two LSAs, Mrs Gray and Miss Martin, who work with children, parents and families in receipt of pupil premium funding during the school day.
+The school also has one full-time learning mentor, Mrs Gray, who works with children, parents and families in receipt of pupil premium funding during the school day.

 a) How does the school manage the administration of medicines?

 The school has a policy regarding the administration and managing of medicines on the school site.
 This can be obtained from the school office.
 If your child has medical needs, they may have a health care plan.
 This plan may include administration of medication or medical techniques if these are an on-going need.

 b) How does the school support behaviour and attendance?